Freezing Peppers For Long Term Storage

 When you are ready to use your frozen peppers, thawing them is easy.
 Follow these steps:

-4. Allow peppers to reach room temperature on a paper towel or plate.
+- Allow peppers to reach room temperature on a plate.

-5. Alternatively, heat peppers directly from frozen in a pan.
+- Alternatively, heat peppers directly from frozen in a pan (ideal if using to cook).

 Do Peppers Lose Flavor When Frozen?

-No, peppers will not lose much flavor when frozen fresh.
-Ideally, peppers should be frozen the same day they are picked to maintain as much original flavor as possible.
-Peppers will also still contain most of the original nutritional value after being frozen.
+Peppers will not lose much flavor when frozen fresh.
+Ideally, peppers should be frozen the same day they are picked to maintain the original flavor, heat and nutritional value.

 Other Ways to Store Peppers